AhmedMagdyNoser/node-vendora/README.md

 For reusability, we can create a class that encapsulates these functionalities, making it easy to apply them across multiple models.

-Take a look at `utils/apiQueryBuilder` — you'll notice that we've also included additional logic to provide pagination details and additional logic to make the search functionality more flexible.
+Take a look at `utils/apiQueryBuilder` — you’ll notice that we’ve also added extra logic to make the search functionality more flexible, included pagination details, and implemented additional logic for population.

 Here's how this class can be used: